Last updated: April 22, 2026

 The cove is reached from Ladds Cove Road, which drops south off Monteagle and descends through the bluff line onto the valley floor.
 It is distinct from the town of Monteagle, which sits on the plateau rim above, and from Ladd, the early-20th-century Hales Bar Dam worker village on the Tennessee River near Haletown.
 The two places share a family name but are otherwise unrelated: Ladd is a river-bank community at about 700 feet of elevation near TN-156, and Ladds Cove is a plateau-base cove at higher elevation, more than fifteen miles away as the crow flies.

 Both the cove and the road carry the Ladd surname.
-“Ladd” appears on the TNGenWeb Marion County first-settlers map alongside Griffith, Condra, Raulston, Bean, Rankin, Doran, Tate, Bible, Pryor, Thach, Patton, and McDaniel, families who arrived between the 1790s and 1830s as white settlement filtered into the county after the dismantling of the Cherokee Lower Towns.
+“Ladd” appears on the TNGenWeb Marion County first-settlers map alongside Griffith, Condra, Raulston, Bean, Rankin, Doran, Tate, Bible, Pryor, Thach, Patton, and McDaniel, Anglo-American families who arrived between the 1790s and 1830s as Euro-American settlement filtered into the county after the dismantling of the Cherokee Lower Towns.
+The earliest documented Ladd landowner in the county is Amos Ladd, who appears on the 1824 Marion County landowner roll, among the first tax-paying property owners recorded after the county's 1817 organization; the Ladd family continues in later 19th-century Marion County records.
 Ladd-family landowners settled in the cove over the course of the 19th century, and the name followed the land; by the early 20th century, “Ladds Cove” appeared consistently in deeds, maps, and local usage for the valley itself and for the road down into it.

 The two Marion County “Ladd” names trace to different branches of landowners, not to a single estate.
 Ladds Cove is the older of the two as a place-name, because Ladd on the river was built up in the first decade of the 20th century as a Hales Bar Dam company village, while Ladds Cove had already been a farming-and- woodland cove for several generations by that point.